 5. Write “I have a dream…” at the top of the blue paper, above the cloud.

-Once they were done, we talked about how, like M&Ms, we all look different on the outside but the same on the inside.
-The kids loved this and really seemed to get it!
+Once they finished, we talked about how, like M&M’s, people can look different on the outside but are the same on the inside.

-Heres the free Martin Luther King Jr printable that I created!
-Feel free to print it for personal use or to share.
+Feel free to print it for personal use or share it with others.

-What do you and your family do to observe Martin Luther King Jr Day?
-Tell me about it in the comments.
+What does your family do to observe Martin Luther King Jr. Day?
+I’d love to hear about it in the comments.

 These are all such great ideas!
 Thanks for sharing